AshishBisht879/AshishBisht879-Realtime-JavaScript-Face-Tracking-and-Face-Recognition-using-face-api.js/README.md

 loaded.

 In this Project face tracking with the expression, recognition is implemented over the live video stream.
-For face recognition, the client has to upload an image. (for this project it can only identify the person whose images are present in the labeled_images folder)
+For face recognition, the client has to upload an image. (for this project it can only identify the person whose images are present in the labeled_images folder).
+This Project is hosted with Live Server Extension on Localhost.

 Reference :
 * [face-api.js](https://justadudewhohacks.github.io/face-api.js/docs/index.html)